 - Keep the spirit of giving alive during the holiday season by honoring the Giving Tuesday tradition.

 Some charities spread their campaign strategically over the holiday weekend, alternating messages of pure gratitude for Thanksgiving with donation requests leading up to Giving Tuesday.
 Others blend the two holidays in their messaging.
-One important thing to note about Giving Tuesday is that there are many fund-matching opportunities available to charities on this date.
-Facebook has historically done some fund-matching for campaigns run on the platform, and there may be matching grants available specifically for your organization’s mission.
+One important thing to note about Giving Tuesday is that many fund-matching opportunities are available to charities on this date.
+Facebook and other global companies historically do some fund-matching for campaigns run on the platform, and there may be matching grants available specifically for your organization’s mission.

 The holiday season is also a great time to host a sponsored event, either to thank your donors and connect them to your mission or to offer silent auction items for holiday shopping.